 I feel like it’s also important to know why you’re buying an item.
 For example, when I bought a bunch of cute fast-fashion clothes specifically for our anniversary getaway, I ended up wearing them all.
 But often over the past year I’ve bought stuff “for brunch” …and recently I realized we almost never do brunch.
 Theoretically I love brunch, but it just doesn’t seem to be our thing.
 When Stephen and I go out with friends, it’s usually dinner and/or nighttime drinks.
 And then the cutesy brunch dresses and florals sit in the closet while I re-wear my favorite black jumpsuit for the millionth time.
 Why do I keep buying the brunch outfits?
 I think I was still on my “So excited to be back in the South and wear some more colorful girly things” kick, but at this point I have enough prints, ruffles and florals.

 It’s time to focus a little more on saving money for future homeownership, taking care of the things I already have, and maybe indulging in some self-care services like acupuncture or facials.
 And when I break my shopping “diet” and start buying clothes again, it’s going to be some more chic, quality staples.
-(At least for a little while–I don’t think I’ll ever stop loving a trendy Forever 21 gem, either!)
+(At least for a little while–I don’t think I’ll ever stop loving a trendy Forever 21 gem, either!).
+I will most likely stick to some e-commerce sites in the future because they provide a very personalised experience which ultimate leads to a really satisfying customer journey.
+You may be interested to know that Salesforce believe this is an integral part of e-commerce strategy.

 What do you all tend toward?
 Having a new H&M outfit every weekend or wearing higher quality stuff but outfit repeating more often?
 Does anyone fluctuate back and forth between the two mindsets like I do?
 Does anyone feel like they live by a perfect happy medium?
 Does anyone live by one of the two extremes, but not desire a “happy medium” because you love being a minimalist or bargain queen?